Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Four Oil Types, Plainly

 Conventional — Group I/II base, fewer processing steps.
 Breaks down faster under heat and leaves more deposits, but fine for older engines on shorter drain intervals and mild driving.
 Synthetic blend — a mix of conventional and synthetic base; better thermal stability than conventional at a lower price than full synthetic.
 The catch: the ratio isn't disclosed, so if the price gap to full synthetic is small, go full synthetic.
 Full synthetic — Group III or IV with a sophisticated additive package; uniform molecules mean better cold flow, higher breakdown resistance and longer life.
 The right call for modern turbos (which run very hot), performance/track use, tight tolerances and extended intervals.
-High-mileage — built (on conventional or synthetic base) for engines over ~120,000 km, with seal conditioners that swell aged seals back toward shape, plus extra detergents and anti-wear additives.
+High-mileage — built (on conventional or synthetic base) for engines over ~75,000 miles, with seal conditioners that swell aged seals back toward shape, plus extra detergents and anti-wear additives.

 Macro of golden motor oil on a dipstick being pulled from an engine bay